Krushnatawri18/My-Learnings/docker notes.md

 ### Note
 - VM images can be generated which includes OS (Windows, Linux) + code + dependencies, which can be used to virtualize to test that code/software on in different environment like different versions, configurations (RAM, Disk types, No of cores).
 - eg. Checking particular code which uses like Python with another version like in our previous vm, if we used python 3.8.1 and now in new vm we are using python 3.12.2

+### Docker Desktop
+- Docker Desktop which helps to run any OS on any OS kernel based docker.
+- So it just uses Hypervisor layer with lightweight Linux distribution which helps to provide Linux kernel to Linux containers to run on Windows or MacOS.

+# Installing Docker Desktop
+1. Docker Engine
+- A server who manages images & containers.

+2. Docker CLI - Client
+- To communicate with Docker Engine.
+- Execute docker commands to start/stop containers

 ### Docker images vs Docker containers
 1. Docker images